hendrickslab/kylehendershot.com/_posts/2015-10-06-stand-up-appearance.md

 ---
 layout: post
-title: Stand Up Appearance at Flapper's Comedy Club
+title: Stand Up at Flapper's Comedy Club
 ---

 They say laughing can make you live longer, so we have that fountain of youth for you.
 Flapper's main room, Oct.
 7th 10 pm.
 Be there.